Cost of Living in Washington, DC 2022

 Washington, DC is a major metropolitan area in the US.
-Like most major cities, it boasts many amenities and attractions that keep both residents and tourists enamored with the Capital City.
+Like most major cities, the Capital City boasts many amenities and attractions that keep residents and tourists enamored.

-From the grand historical monuments to the lively city center, DC is a city with the unique position of serving as both our nation's government seat and as a bustling metropolis.
+From the grand historical monuments to the lively city center, DC is in a unique position, serving as both our nation's government seat and as a bustling metropolis.

-Lovely parks, the Smithsonian Museum, historic buildings, and more are just some of the distinct attributes that make DC special.
+Lovely parks, the Smithsonian Museums and historic buildings, are just some of the distinct attributes that make DC special.
 There truly is something for everyone.

-If you're lucky enough to be considering a move to the District of Columbia, you should work on your budget.
-It's essential to understand the cost of living in Washington, DC before making your move there.
+If you're lucky enough to consider moving to the District of Columbia, you should work on your budget.
+It's essential to understand the cost of living before moving to Washington, DC.
 Not only will this set you up for a comfortable living, but it’ll also ensure that you can find the perfect affordable apartment in a neighborhood that suits you.

 Here's everything you need to know about the cost of living in Washington, DC.